 Now that you have read this prospectus, I hope you have an idea of the rich and varied life your child will have whilst attending St. Patrick's P.S.
-You can rest assured that his/her wellbeing will be our concern at all times during his/her years here.
+You can rest assured that his/her wellbeing will be always our concern during his/her years here.